Aclap427/TicTacToe-Game/README.md

 Two players, one taco, one sushi take turns picking their spot on the board.
 The goal is whichever food can take three spots in a horizontal, vertical or diagnol row first is victorious!

+[You can play the game at this link here] (https://aclap427.github.io/TicTacToe-Game/)

 ---